nico-amsterdam/pop3mail/README.md

 [available in Hex](https://hex.pm/packages/pop3mail), the package can be installed as:

-  1. Add pop3mail to your list of dependencies in `mix.exs`:
+  1. Add pop3mail and the erlang epop client to your list of dependencies in `mix.exs`:

         def deps do
           [{:pop3mail, "~> 0.1.0"},